cmu-delphi/covidcast-indicators/validator/README.md

 Please update the follow settings:

+* `global`: global validation settings
    * `data_source`: should match the [formatting](https://cmu-delphi.github.io/delphi-epidata/api/covidcast_signals.html) as used in COVIDcast API calls
    * `end_date`: specifies the last date to be checked; if set to "latest", `end_date` will always be the current date
    * `span_length`: specifies the number of days before the `end_date` to check. `span_length` should be long enough to contain all recent source data that is still in the process of being updated (i.e. in the backfill period), for example, if the data source of interest has a 2-week lag before all reports are in for a given date, `scan_length` should be 14 days
+   * `suppressed_errors`: list of lists uniquely specifying errors that have been manually verified as false positives or acceptable deviations from expected
+   * `test_mode`: boolean; `true` checks only a small number of data files
+* `static`: settings for validations that don't require comparison with external COVIDcast API data
+   * `minimum_sample_size` (default: 100): threshold for flagging small sample sizes as invalid
+   * `missing_se_allowed` (default: False): whether signals with missing standard errors are valid
+   * `misisng_sample_size_allowed` (default: False): whether signals with missing sample sizes are valid
+* `static`: settings for validations that don't require comparison with external COVIDcast API data
+   * `ref_window_size` (default: 7): number of days over which to look back for comparison
    * `smoothed_signals`: list of the names of the signals that are smoothed (e.g. 7-day average)
-* `expected_lag`: dictionary of signal name-int pairs specifying the number of days of expected lag (time between event occurrence and when data about that event was published) for that signal
+   * `expected_lag` (default: 1 for all unspecified signals): dictionary of signal name-int pairs specifying the number of days of expected lag (time between event occurrence and when data about that event was published) for that signal
-* `test_mode`: boolean; `true` checks only a small number of data files
-* `suppressed_errors`: list of lists uniquely specifying errors that have been manually verified as false positives or acceptable deviations from expected

-All other fields contain working defaults, to be modified as needed.

 ## Testing the code